Multiple Sclerosis

 The Blair technique is a specialized chiropractic approach focusing on the alignment, motion, and stability of the atlas vertebra.
 This gentle and precise method can help restore normal function at the junction between your head and neck, and promotes overall health.

-If you are looking for help with a chiropractor in Spokane, visit our home page more information.
-To schedule a new patient appointment with our Mead (north Spokane) or South Hill offices, complete a new patient request form here, or call us direct at 509-315-8166.
+If you are looking for help with a Chiropractor in Spokane, visit our home page more information.
+To schedule a new patient appointment with our Mead (north Spokane) or South Hill offices, complete a new Patient request form here, or call us direct at 509-315-8166.